lbryio/lbry.com/content/faq/how-to-change-lbry-blob-files.md

    >
    >- if your destination folder contains spaces or other special characters, you’ll need to enclose it in quotation marks, like **`/volumes/Volume_Name/"LBRY Cache"`** when enter the commands.

-- if you don't have already created the folder where you want to move the blob files folder, then create it now:
+- if you haven't already created the folder where you want to move the blob files folder, then create it now:

     **`mkdir /volumes/Volume_Name/LBRY_Cache`** [press Enter]